Originally published on November 6, 2018, updated December 27, 2022

 In the brick-and-mortar realm, businesses typically work off rebates and build a rebate structure to incentivize retailers to purchase more stock and take advantage of a more significant discount.
 In most cases, Amazon avoids these rebate structures and requires a straight discount regardless of the amount it orders – and often a lot higher than what other retailers ask for.

 Despite asking for large allowances, Amazon’s margins can be tight on the retail side.
 Matching the competition, funding programs such as Prime, and offering an outstanding returns policy are three practices that eat heavily into Amazon’s margin.
-One reason why Amazon asks for such high discounts is their expectation that vendors will help fund such programs.
+One reason why Amazon asks for such high discounts is its expectation that vendors will help fund such programs.

 When negotiating a contract for the first time, Amazon will typically ask for allowances.
 These are negotiable to some extent, and the level at which you can negotiate will depend on your size and the influence you have as a brand.
 Even if you negotiate, you must be prepared to agree to some level of allowance, because Amazon will not completely waive them.
 Here are the four main categories:

 Base accrual is also known as marketing co-op, marketing development funds (MDF), or discretionary co-op.
 Amazon has stated in the past that this allowance helps cover activities that drive impressions and sales to products such as in-store promotions, PR pitches, merchandising activities, emails, paid search and sponsored links to products, associate referrals, basic site placement, and improvements to the catalog.
-In short, this allowance helps fund Amazon’s marketing initiatives and programs.
-It is typically around 10%, although I have seen vendors agree to more and even less.
-This is the allowance most vendors struggle to understand as it is not results-based and vendors do not see what they get from this.

-With freight, the vendor can either negotiate Prepaid (They-Pay) whereby they pay for and manage the shipping, or Collect (We-Pay) where Amazon pays for the shipping and shipments made by Amazon’s third-party carriers.
-Freight allowance is more common in the US than in Europe.
 Where Amazon pays for the shipping, the vendor funds this cost in the form of an allowance.
 The amount depends on the average cost of shipping for those products.
 The heavier and larger the items, the greater the freight allowance.

 Vendors can also choose not to agree to a damage allowance and instead fund the cost of returning the item back to their warehouse.
 This is more common among vendors with high-value items, especially electronics.